CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Once you log in to SD Connect, you can access three main pages:

-* the default **Browser** page, where are listed the buckets (or main folders) in which your encrypted files are stored;
+* the default **Browser** window, where are listed the buckets (or main folders) in which your encrypted files are stored;
-* the **Shared** page, where you can manage shared buckets;
+* the **Shared** window, where you can manage shared buckets;
-* the **User information** page, where you can visualise the resources consumed by your CSC project and the Project Identifier.
+* the **User information** wndow, where you can visualise the resources consumed by your CSC project and the Project Identifier.

 ### Browser page

-In this view, you can :
+In this window, you can :

-* see all **the buckets available in your CSC project**, where you can store encrypted data.
+* view all **the buckets available in your CSC project**, where you can store encrypted data.
 The buckets can be created, downloaded, deleted or shared using the appropriate icons.
 Note: SD Connect displays all the data uploaded in Allas using CSC interfaces for non-sensitive data management.

 *  **list and select your CSC project** from the drop-down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;